West Northamptonshire Council: Composition

+Two of the independent councillors sit together as the Independent Group.
 The next election is due in 2029.

 Elections

 Elections for a shadow authority were due to be held on Thursday 7 May 2020 but were postponed until 6 May 2021 due to the COVID-19 pandemic.
 Since the last boundary changes in 2025, the council has comprised 76 councillors representing 35 wards, each electing one, two or three councillors.
 Elections are held every four years.